IBM/aiu-trace-analyzer/README.md

 acelyzer -i "${TRACE_DIR}/hap-json-files/hap-bs8-seq256-autopilot-0-34707-job-*.json" -c ${TRACE_GIT}/hap-json-files/hap-bs8-seq256-autopilot-0.log -o hap_trace.json
 ```

 An evolving feature is the use of processing profiles (option `-P`) to allow control which processing stages are enabled.
-By default, the `everything.json` profile is used.
+By default, the `everything.json` profile (or `default.json`) is used.
 Note that the cmdline still overrides the deactivation of stages so that if a stage is not requested via cmdline, its activation in the profile has no effect.
 When creating a profile, it's currently necessary to start from the everything-profile and set unwanted stages to `false`.
+If the provided profile file is not found at the given path, the tool will lookup a file with that name at the location of the other predefined profiles (`<install_or_src_path>/src/aiu-trace-analyzer/profiles`).

 ### Input Files